Batwise home

 1. From Keywords to Concepts

-Implication: Focus on comprehensive, authoritative content about your domain rather than optimizing individual pages for specific keywords.
+Implication: Build comprehensive, authoritative content about your domain rather than optimizing individual pages for specific keywords.

 2. From Rankings to Mentions

-Implication: You need specialized AI visibility monitoring tools, not just traditional rank trackers.
+Implication: You need specialized AI visibility monitoring, not just rank trackers.

 3. From Click-Through to Zero-Click

-Implication: Brand perception in AI responses matters as much as (or more than) website traffic.
-Optimize for being accurately and favorably represented.
+Implication: Brand representation inside AI responses matters as much as (or more than) raw traffic.

 4. From On-Page to Ecosystem